MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 ### Statements
 A statement is a syntactic unit of an imperative programming language that expresses some action to carry out.
-Statements contrast with expressions in that statements do not return results and are executed solely for their side effects.
-Expressions, however, always return a result and often do not have side effects at all.
-In short, Q# statements are executed, while expressions are evaluated.
+Statements contrast with expressions in that statements do not return results and are run solely for their side effects.
+Expressions, however, always return a result and often do not have any side effects.
+In short, Q# statements are run, while expressions are evaluated.

 A simple example of a statement in Q# is assigning a symbol to an expression:
 ```qsharp